MicroEJ/AbstractionLayer-Core-ThreadX/README.md

 ## MISRA Compliance

-The implementation is MISRA-compliant (MISRA C 2004) with the following observed deviations:
+This Abstraction Layer implementation is MISRA-compliant (MISRA C:2012) with some noted exception.
+It has been verified with Cppcheck v2.10.
+Here is the list of deviations from MISRA standard:

 | Deviation | Category |                                                 Justification                                                 |
 |:---------:|:--------:|:-------------------------------------------------------------------------------------------------------------:|